harness/developer-hub/docs/chaos-engineering/technical-reference/probes/http-probe.md

 For complex POST requests with multi-line bodies, the 'bodyPath' attribute comes into play.
 It allows you to specify the path to a file containing the required body content.
 This file can be accessed by the experiment pod through a ConfigMap resource, with the ConfigMap name defined in either the ChaosEngine or the ChaosExperiment CR.
 To set this up, configure the `httpProbe/inputs.method.post.body` field.

-Please note that it is mutually exclusive with the 'body' field.
-If 'body' is specified, it will be used for the POST request; otherwise, 'bodyPath' will be used.
+Please note that it is mutually exclusive with the `body` field.
+If `body` is specified, it will be used for the POST request; otherwise, `bodyPath` will be used.

 Use the following example to tune this: